otpcr/otpcr/files/MANUAL.rst

 **NAME**

-``OTPCR`` - The Office of the Prosecutor's Communication Record 117 of the year 2019
+``OTPCR`` - Office of the Prosecutor Communication 117 of the year 2019

 **SYNOPSIS**